uday96/EVA4-TSAI/README.md

 ## Session 12 - Object Localization

 Achieve 50% test accuracy on the tiny-imagenet-200 dataset.
 Make a custom dataset of 50 dogs and find optimal template anchor boxes.

+## Session 13 - YoloV2&3

+Perform object detection using OpenCV Yolo implementation.
+Create a custom dataset of a unique object not present in the existing COCO classess and train YoloV3 on the custom class.